-The AD7664 uses three sets of power supply pins: an analog 5 V supply AVDD, a digital 5 V core supply DVDD, and a digital input/output interface supply OVDD.
+The AD7650 uses three sets of power supply pins: an analog 5 V supply AVDD, a digital 5 V core supply DVDD, and a digital input/output interface supply OVDD.
 The OVDD supply allows direct interface with any logic working between 2.7 V and 5.25 V. To reduce the number of supplies needed, the digital core (DVDD) can be supplied through a simple RC filter from the analog supply as shown in Figure 5.
-The AD7664 is independent of power supply sequencing and thus free from supply voltage induced latchup.
-Additionally, it is very insensitive to power supply variations over a wide frequency range as shown in Figure 9.
+The AD7650 is independent of power supply sequencing and thus free from supply voltage induced latchup.